Lost Shore Surf Resort

 Lost Shore (formerly Wavegarden Scotland) is an inland surfing resort and local tourist attraction located in Ratho, Scotland, west of Edinburgh city centre and south of Edinburgh airport and Edinburgh International Climbing arena.
 The resort incorporates a stand-alone artificial wave pool and amenities.
 It is Scotland’s first commercial artificial surfing lake situated in a former quarry.

 Description

 This is Europe’s largest artificial wave pool, powered by Wavegarden technology, and can generate up to 1,000 customisable waves per hour using sustainable methods of energy generation.
 It has a 250-metre beachfront and over 20 wave types, designed for surfers of different abilities.
 Amenities comprise accommodation in sleeping cabins and camping pods of different sizes, a waterfront bar, café, restaurant, surf school, surf shop, a training academy, sauna, and wellness treatments.

 Alongside general facilities there’s also a research lab, established in collaboration with Napier university to test surfing wetsuits and surf gear.

+In the first year of its operation the facility has attracted 100,000 visitors.